szuying/TocFinal/README.md

 #TOC_proj
-This project can help you find the house in Taipei when you want to use the cheapest price to buy your dream house with conveninece facilities such as MRT,supermarket,hospital......around your house.
+This project can help you find the house in Taipei when you want to use the cheapest price to buy your dream house with convenient facilities such as MRT,supermarket,hospital......around your house.

 #USAGE